ufcg-lsd/blowout/README.md

 After unpacking Blowout source code, you can import Blowout to your job submitter and use it.

 ## How to configure Blowout?
-[See](https://github.com/fogbow/arrebol/blob/master/sched.conf.example) an example of Blowout configuration.
-The following properties show all possible Blowout configurations with a brief description of them, change it to use your own configuration values.
+[See](https://github.com/fogbow/arrebol/blob/master/sched.conf.example) an example of Blowout configuration file.
+The following properties show all possible Blowout configurations with a brief description of them.
+Change it to use your own configuration values.

 ### Implementation Plugins
 	infra_provider_class_name=